quacksouls/bitburner/doc/guide/daemon.md

 # Find the daemon

-You should have joined the faction Daedalus and purchased the Augmentation `The Red Pill`.
+You should have joined the faction Daedalus and purchased the Augmentation `The Red Pill` (or TRP).
 Install the Augmentation to soft reset and a new server called `w0r1d_d43m0n` would appear.
 This is the very last server to which you should gain root access.
 You must satisfy the following requirements to gain root access to `w0r1d_d43m0n`:

 1. Have at least 3000 Hack.
 1. Open 5 ports on the server.